UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

     ---

     We recently added 22 new P100 GPUs to Ocelote.
 Need to request multiple GPUs on a node and you're finding Puma queue times too slow?
 You can now request two GPUs per node on Ocelote using `--gres=gpu:2`.

--   :material-file-document-alert-outline:{ .lg .middle } __New HPC Documentation!__

-    ---

-    Have you seen our shiny new documentation website?
-If not, check out, well, this page!
-The content is the same as the Confluence site you're used to, but (we hope) better organized, easier to navigate, and faster.
-Have suggestions?
-Let us know!

 </div>